kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 layout: distill
 title: 'The Math Behind<br>"Stepping The Weights"'
 date: 2023-01-12
-description: 'In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics, that this optimization algorithm is derived of.'
+description: 'In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics that this optimization algorithm is derived of.'
 img: 'assets/img/838338477938@+-67822330.jpg'
 tags: ['deep-learning', 'math', 'ordinary-least-squares', 'partial-derivate', 'stochastic-gradient-descent']
 category: ['deep-learning']